View INSTANT Quotes

 Whole life premiums are calculated at the age the policy is issued, and the rates are fixed at that point.
 Most people prefer to pay their premiums monthly for as long as they have the policy; however, they can also pay annually or for a fixed period, so the policy is “paid-up” in 10 years, 20 years, or at age 65.

-As it is with guaranteed universal life, the cash value inside the policy builds on a tax-deferred basis.
-A significant benefit of whole life is being able to take policy loans from the cash value at a low-interest rate without adverse tax consequences.
-Also, bear in mind that policy loans outstanding when you die will be deducted from the death benefit paid to your survivors.
-Using policy loans to pay premiums can also help get you through times that funds are low.
+As with guaranteed universal life, the cash value inside the policy builds on a tax-deferred basis.
+A significant benefit of whole life is taking policy loans from the cash value at a low interest rate without adverse tax consequences.
+Also, remember that policy loans outstanding when you die will be deducted from the death benefit paid to your survivors.
+Using policy loans to pay premiums can also help get you through times when funds are low.

 Guaranteed Universal Life Insurance

-Sometimes our income can vary from year-to-year, even month-to-month.
-Young people raising families and self-employed individuals are two categories of people that can experience some pretty extreme variances in cash flow from time-to-time.
+Sometimes, our income can vary from year to year, even month to month.
+Young people raising families and self-employed individuals are two categories of people who can experience some pretty extreme variances in cash flow from time to time.

-Whereas whole life pays out regular dividends and interest which accumulate within the policy as money that can be accessed over time, universal life also has a cash accumulation feature.
-Universal life’s accumulation is interest-rate driven, meaning that during periods of high-interest rate crediting, the policy’s cash value can rapidly accumulate.
+Whereas whole life pays out regular dividends and interest accumulating within the policy as money that can be accessed over time, universal life also has a cash accumulation feature.
+Universal life’s accumulation is interest-rate driven, meaning that during periods of high interest rate crediting, the policy’s cash value can rapidly accumulate.
 However, in a low-interest-rate environment, cash value accumulation can be painfully slow, even to the point where it can adversely affect the amount of the premiums you’ll need to pay to keep the policy in force.

 Which Policy is Right for You?

 Flexibility is a significant advantage of universal life policies.
 The ability to make changes to premium and face amounts is vital to some people.
 Guaranteed insurability riders make it feasible to add to the policy’s face value, even if you become uninsurable due to an unforeseen illness.
-Adding incrementally to your face amount can be valuable for you if you have a growing family, and your need for more insurance gradually increases over time.
+Adding incrementally to your face amount can be valuable if you have a growing family and your need for more insurance gradually increases.

 Reliability is a major advantage of whole life policies.
 Fixed premiums and dividends are features that many people prefer.
-They prefer to experience their volatility with their 401(k) plan at work, or when investing in the stock market.
-But when it comes to life insurance, they want the peace of mind knowing that their life insurance is going to be one financial constant in a world of fluctuating markets and interest rates.
+They prefer to experience their volatility with their 401(k) plan at work or when investing in the stock market.
+But when it comes to life insurance, they want the peace of mind of knowing that their life insurance will be one financial constant in a world of fluctuating markets and interest rates.

 The cost of insurance is typically higher with whole life vs universal life.
 This lower cost makes universal life look more appealing at first glance, but then again, if you’re looking for security, you might be willing to pay more to have it.